RUSH CATALOGING AND RUSH ORDERING FOR PATRONS

 Response: Generally, this process will take 48 hours Monday to Thursday.
 If the request is received on Friday or the weekend, the request will generally be filled on Monday.
 If the item cannot be located, the email will be answered.

-Patrons with normal inquiries concerning RUSH cataloging requests may be directed to the Circulation Desk.
+Patrons with normal inquiries concerning RUSH cataloging requests may be directed to the Mullins Help Desk.
 Urgent inquiries may be handled under number 3.

 BIND PREP item status materials: Refer patrons to the Binding Window with requests to view journal volumes or other materials with the status of BIND PREP.